 Certified lead inspectors can be found through this EPA website.
 Keep in mind, they are going to test for lead based paint.
 Testing for lead in pipes or in the ground soil is usually something else – and you’ll want to clarify what you’re looking for and concerned about with the professional.

 VOCs (Volatile Organic Compounds) are a serious health issue inside your home, regardless of where you live or how clean you are.
 VOCs are the little bits of chemicals and toxins that escape from items in your home, such as furniture, cabinets, rugs, flooring, adhesives, building materials, candles, cosmetics, and more.
-(Read my article on how to create a low VOC kitchen)
+The process of the VOCs escaping into the air that you breathe is called off gassing, and there are ways to prevent it, including these smart choices of how to create a low VOC kitchen.

 Trying to test for VOCs is possible.
 There are VOC home test kits that you can order online (here’s my experience with using a home VOC test kit).
 Among the biggest offenders of VOC contamination is formaldehyde, a big toxic off-gassing chemical that comes from flooring, MDF products, cabinets, etc.